-On September 14, 2016, AHS entered into a stock purchase agreement (the "September Agreement") to acquire 1,500,000 shares of restricted common stock (the "Control Shares") of our company, for a purchase price of \$230,000.
-Upon purchase of the Control Shares, AHS beneficially owned shares of common stock representing control of our company.
+On September 14, 2016, AHS entered into a stock purchase agreement (the "September Agreement") to acquire 1,500,000 shares of restricted common stock (the "Control Shares") of Global Technologies Corp., which subsequently changed its name on October 18, 2016 to Avalon GloboCare Corp., for a purchase price of \$230,000.
+Upon purchase of the Control Shares, AHS beneficially owned shares of common stock representing control of Global Technologies Corp..
 AHS subsequently assigned the Control Shares to its three founders resulting in Wenzhao Lu receiving 900,000 shares, David Jin receiving 450,000 shares and Meng Li receiving 150,000 shares.
 AHS recorded the assignment as a distribution to founders/owners with a corresponding debit to additional paid-in capital of \$230,000, which was treated as a return of capital in the equity accounts and was recorded as a reduction in additional paid-in capital.